-I love affogato… the colors, the smell, the mouthfeel, the contrast of hot and cold.
+I love affogato… the colours, the smell, the mouthfeel, the contrast of hot and cold.

 The idea is to finish the affogato before the ice cream melts, but if you end up with a mix of espresso and melted ice cream at the end, you can sip this like a drink.
-Affogato espresso is usually considered a coffee dessert, but in some cafes it will show up on the list of coffee drinks.
+Affogato espresso is usually considered a coffee dessert, like cold brew coffee popsicles, but in some cafes it will show up on the list of coffee drinks.

 Does affogato have caffeine?